voleer/interview-hangman/README.md

   ([src/components/Hangman/Hangman.jsx](src/components/Hangman/Hangman.jsx))

 - React Storybook
-  - Run using `yarn storybook` to see already implemented components, or write your own stories to help you implement your solution
+  - Run using `npm run storybook` to see already implemented components, or write your own stories to help you implement your solution